What is the Best China Travel Guide Book 2018?

 I like that they also publish an ebook version of their China guide which could cut down on the added packing weight.

 Budget travelers, backpackers, people who know what they want to see

 - Mind-numbing detail you won’t find anywhere else

-- Hundreds of maps of every part of China
+- Tons of maps for every part of China

 - Helpful language guides in Mandarin, Cantonese, Portuguese, Tibetan and Uyghur.

 - Very few pictures aside form the first chapter.
 Lonely Planet is very text heavy, so don’t rely on this book to show you where to go as much as tell you.

 - No dedicated subway maps for Beijing, Shanghai, and Hong Kong, although the subway stations are indicated on the map.